What is classical education?

 Hear reports – any pertaining to science topics or show and tell

-Do next science experiments or activity – Hope to do two each week.
+Do next science experiments or activity – Hope to do two or three each week.

 Bible will be covering Psalms and Proverbs with emphasis on the wisdom of Proverbs.